The New New Enterprise Game

 At best, agile teams were tolerated as eccentrics.
 At worst, they deepened the very silos they were meant to dissolve.
 More and more companies are now backing away from “Big Agile.”
 It simply did not work for them.

 The problem was never that agile methods lacked effectiveness.
-Countless examples prove they work.
 The problem was the absence of a compatible operating system for the entire enterprise.
 One that evolves with the company and integrates the principles that make agile frameworks powerful.

-But the Agile movement also had to learn that flexibility and adaptability alone are not what enterprises need.
+The Agile movement also had to learn that flexibility and adaptability alone are not what enterprises need.
 They must optimize for efficiency and stability as well.
 The real challenge is doing both at the same time.
-We learned that the answer lies in focusing on evolution, governed by empirical control.
+The answer lies in focusing on evolution, governed by empirical control.

-It is time now to bring this game to the entire company.
+It is now time to bring this game to the entire company.
 Welcome to The New New Enterprise Game.
-We are Peter “Pit” Beck and Andreas “Andy” Schliep.
-We call this game AME3.
-And this book is your guide to playing it.
+AME3 builds on the heritage of Agile and Lean to create an operating model for the evolving enterprise.